-Туре Syntax Description Text station=test The maximum length of a text value varies.
-For some text values, a list of valid characters may be specified in the on-line help.
-Some text values can be mixed case, others (such as index fields) are converted to lower-case when set.
+Туре Syntax Description Text station = test The maximum length of a text value varies.
+For some text values, the online help includes a list of valid characters.
+Some text values can be mixed case.
+Others (such as index fields) are converted to lower-case when set.
 When the value is allowed to contain spaces or quotes, it is displayed in quotes.
 Password fields are displayed as asterisks unless the user has allow-password permissions.
-Number dial-number=1212 A numeric value is displayed as decimal, but can be set using hex 0x or octal 0 notation.
-Enumerated rip=routing-off An enumerated field supports a limited set of values, all of which are displayed in the on-line help.
-You can specify the least matching string or the full value name.
-Boolean private-route=yes A boolean value is an enumerated field with only two allowable values, which are specified in the on-line help.
-The values may be true/false or yes/no. Hexadecimal ase-tag = c0:00:00:00 A hexadecimal value is entered in hexadecimal notation (nn:nn:nn::nn), where each n is a hexadecimal number from 0 to f.
-IP address ip-address=10.2.3.4/24 IP addresses are displayed and must be entered in dotted-decimal with optional subnet mask.
-Complex mp-options={ 1 1 2 } or: pool-base-address= [0.0.0.0 0.0.0 0.0 + A complex parameter may be a subprofile or an array value.
-See "Changing contexts in the working profile" on page 3-12.
+Number dial-number = 1212 A numeric value is displayed as decimal, but you can set it in hex or octal by preceding the value with 0x or 0, respectively.
+Enumerated rip = routing-off Supports a limited set of values, all of which are displayed in the on-line help.
+You can specify the minimum matching string or the full value name.
+Boolean private-route = yes An enumerated field with only two allowable values, which are specified in the on-line help.
+The values may be true/false or yes/no. Hexadecimal ase-tag = c0:00:00:00 Must be entered in hexadecimal notation (nn:nn:nn::nn), where each n is a hexadecimal number from 0 to F. IP address ip-address = 10.2.3.4/24 An IP address is displayed and entered in dotted-decimal.
+A subnet mask is optional.
+Complex mp-options = { 1 1 2 } or: pool-base-address = [0.0.+ A complex parameter can be a subprofile or an array value.
+See "Changing contexts in the working profile" on page 3-13.